lineality/Online_Voting_Using_One_Time_Pads/README.md

 # measuring feedback: can failures of feedback (a lack of feedback channels) in organizations and institutions be detected

+# Where are cut-up vs. context and state vs stateless involved in coordinated decisions?
+e.g.
+2024.06.24
+context vs. cutup:
+- where one prompt cannot contain all roles
+- it is easier to say 'agent' than it is to either create an illusion of state or create state.
+- scope creep and bloat issue if too many resources are used for micro-operations 2024.06.24

 # sources of data:
 - questionnaires
 - metadata